 The best way to answer these questions and communicate professionalism in the waiting room is to have organised processes.
 Whether you’re filling in a new patient form, confirming appointments or giving clear instructions on arrival; having a clear process that is well communicated will put your patients at ease.

-If possible, have someone available to greet your clients as they walk in the door.
-A friendly welcome goes a long way to building trust with a new client.
+Pro Tip: If possible, have someone available to greet your clients as they walk in the door.
+A friendly welcome goes a long way toward building trust with a new client.

 5) Look the Part with a Professional Dress Code